-Adding additional services to core offerings can provide a way to cement customers to your business, meeting more of their needs and strengthening your appeal—and bottom line—in the process.
+Adding services to core offerings can provide a way to cement customers to your business, meeting more of their needs and strengthening your appeal—and bottom line—in the process.

 Once a company has a firm grip on its core business, attention often turns to broadening the services already offered or adding entirely new ones that build on the original offerings.
 Sometimes the intent is strictly bringing in more revenue.
 But adding services is also seen as a natural progression of a company’s growth, undertaken as a way to maintain competitiveness while providing greater value to customers.
 Consider Awning Cleaning Industries, located in New Haven, Conn.